12 great Father's Day gifts: Unique, geeky, affordable and sure to thrill | ZDNet

-It's time to pick that perfect gift for Dad.
+It's time to pick that perfect gift for your dad.
 In this guide and the accompanying video, I'll show you affordable robots, drones, robot drones, grill cleaning robots, remote-controlled robotic cameras, and more.

-Plus, when Dad's all done playing with his wonderful toys, I'll show you some tech-enabled goodies to help him get a good night's sleep.
+Plus, when your dad's all done playing with his wonderful toys, I'll show you some tech-enabled goodies to help him get a good night's sleep.

 Before I show you all 12 of these great gift ideas, I'd like to share with you why I picked these particular items.
-I wanted to find items that would be new and exciting for Dad, not just stuff he's seen at his local Walmart.
+I wanted to find items that would be new and exciting for your dad, not just stuff he's seen at his local Walmart.

 Two companies with a wide selection of unique gadgets, GearBest and Wellbots, were kind enough to give me the run of their catalogs and let me select a few items I thought would be perfect as gifts.

-I also dug through all the new product announcements I've gotten over the past few months, and selected just a few items I thought would make Dad's day.
+I also dug through all the new product announcements I've received over the past few months, and selected just a few items I thought would make your dad's day.

 My goal was to present you with items that were both very cool and very affordable.
-Most of the gift ideas I'm going to show you are well under a hundred bucks.
+Most of the gift ideas I'm going to show you are well under $100.
 There are a couple of more premium items, but there are some great selections here no matter what your budget.

-We've got a dozen products and Dad's waiting, so let's begin.
+We have a dozen products and your dad's waiting, so let's begin.

 Gearbest TIANQU XS809W Foldable RC Quadcopter

-I'm starting off with my top Father's Day gift recommendation for 2017.
+I'm starting off with my top Father's Day gift recommendation for 2018.
 First up is the TIANQU XS-809-W Foldable RC Quadcopter from GearBest.
 Want to know what makes this special?
-It's fifty bucks!
+It's $50!

-Beyond the included remote control, Dad can also fly this thing in first-person view from his smartphone.
-He can fly the thing, looking down from the sky via the drone's camera, plus capture video, and still images.
+Beyond the included remote control, your dad can also fly this thing in first-person view from his smartphone.
+He can fly the thing, looking down from the sky via the drone's camera, plus capture video and still images.

-The camera is decidedly low-res, but for fifty bucks, Dad gets a fully functional, smartphone controlled drone.
+The camera is decidedly low-res, but for $50, your dad gets a fully functional, smartphone-controlled drone.
 If you're on a budget and you really don't know what to buy, this is my go-to recommendation.
 It's unique, cheap, and very cool.

 Casetify Red and Black Apple Watch Band